Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

 Anything field with a * are binary fields, and **should be configured to each user's personal preferences.**
-More info on how to configure the default values is shown (TODO)
+To change the default value of any of the fields, simply fill the field in within the aforementioned `Anki card format...` section.

-Note that markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
+The custom markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
 See the section below to make these markers usable.